 - Evaluate a patient's mental health and social support systems.

-- Inquire about cultural preferences/norms (e.g., culturally-imposed beliefs, awareness and acceptance of cultural differences, procedures and tests the patient's culture prohibits).
+- Inquire about cultural preferences/norms (e.g., culturally-imposed beliefs, awareness and acceptance of cultural differences, procedures and tests that go against a patient's culture).

 - Determine how the patient wants to address their health problem.